Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple

 The two remaining equations are obtained by applying Darcy's law for flow in porous media.
 The liquid flux through the porous fiber--vessel wall obeys \begin{linenomath} \end{linenomath} where $\Afvwall = 2 \pi R^v L^v$ is the surface area of the fiber--vessel wall and $\tyreecond$ is its hydraulic conductivity.
 The term in parentheses represents a balance at the fiber--vessel wall between four pressures: vessel and fiber liquid pressures, $p_w^v(t)$ and $p_w^f(t)$; osmotic pressure deriving from the sap sugar concentration $C_s$; and cryostatic suction $\pIce$ which is an ice-water surface tension that is zero under thawing conditions, but nonzero when the fiber is completely frozen and the adjacent vessel contains liquid sap.
-A second application of Darcy's gives the volume flux of root water as \begin{linenomath} \end{linenomath} where $\tyreecond_r$ is the root hydraulic conductivity, $\Aroot$ is the root area (per vessel), and $\pSoil$ is the soil water pressure.
-According to \citet{henzler-etal-1999}, the roots function as a partial check valve in the sense that aquaporin membranes controlling root water transport are more permeable to inflow than to outflow.
+A second application of Darcy's law at the root gives the volume flux of root water as \begin{linenomath} \end{linenomath} where $\tyreecond_r$ is the root hydraulic conductivity and $\Aroot$ is the root area (per vessel).
+The pressure balance here is expressed in terms of a difference betwen \mymod{water potentials in the soil ($\Psi_s$) and xylem ($p_w^v$, our vessel sap pressure).} \mymod{With this in mind, the conductivity $\tyreecond_r$ should actually be viewed as an effective parameter that account for the various conductivities along the water path through roots, xylem and vessel.}

+\leavethisout{ According to \citet{henzler-etal-1999}, the roots function as a partial check valve in the sense that aquaporin membranes controlling root water transport are more permeable to inflow than to outflow.
 This effect is incorporated through a reflection coefficient $\Creflect \in [0,1]$ that takes the value $\Creflect=\Cin=1$ for inflow (when $p_w^v \leqslant \pSoil$) and $\Creflect=\Cout\in[0,1)$ for outflow (when $p_w^v > \pSoil$).
 The lower limit $\Cout=0$ corresponds to the case of no root outflow (which was assumed by \citet{graf-ceseri-stockie-2015}) whereas the upper limit $\Cout=1$ represents the symmetric case where root inflow and outflow experience equal resistance.
-We propose using an intermediate value of $\Cout=0.2$, which is consistent with experiments of \citet{henzler-etal-1999} on legumes, and of \citet{steudle-peterson-1998} on woody plants (although a values as large as $\Cout=0.7$ have been suggested by \citet{tyree-etal-1994}).
+We propose using an intermediate value of $\Cout=0.2$, which is consistent with experiments of \citet{henzler-etal-1999} on legumes, and of \citet{steudle-peterson-1998} on woody plants (although a values as large as $\Cout=0.7$ have been suggested by \citet{tyree-etal-1994}). }